 Do you have any advice for someone who’s interested in becoming an email management virtual assistant?

 With that said, when you decide to take the EMVA course, take your time.
-There is so much information in this course that you’ll want to be sure to digest it and learn it rather than just racing through.
+There is so much information in this course that you’ll want to be sure to digest it and learn it rather than just racing through it.

 Thank you, Rachel!

-Do you have any thoughts about becoming an email management virtual assistant?
+Do you think you'd make a good email management virtual assistant?
 Join the conversation – add a comment or question below!